LamaKami/Sudoku-Creater-and-Solver-with-Backtracking/README.md

 Work in Progress

 Done:
-  Recursiv Backtracking
+  Recursiv Backtracking with 9x9

 To-Do:
+  - larger size 12x12 or higher
-  GUI with Pygame
+  - GUI with Pygame